-In addition, the following applies from 2022: on top of the pay-out ratio of 50% of the consolidated profit, the Board of Directors decides every year (when announcing the annual results) at its own discretion on the payment made to the shareholders of the capital exceeding a 15.0% fully loaded common equity ratio (the 'surplus capital').
+In addition, on top of the pay-out ratio of 50% of the consolidated profit, the Board of Directors decides every year at its own discretion on the payment made to the shareholders of the capital exceeding a 15.0% fully loaded common equity ratio (the 'surplus capital').
 This may occur in the form of a cash dividend, a share buy-back, or a combination of both.